kjpgit/vilark/README.md

 NOTE: Apple's Terminal.App and rxvt do not support 24 bit color codes, their so usage is not recommended.

+## Vim Requirements (For Vim Plugin)

+Vim needs to be compiled with `+python3` scripting support.
+This is the default for Ubuntu, as well as Brew on mac.
+(Don't use the default `/usr/bin/vim` on Mac)

 ## Additional Documentation

 [User Manual](doc/README.md)